AldiArellano/Data-Science-and-AI---Group-3/README.md

     - Evaluate their strengths and limitations in analyzing relationships among variables.

 ## V.	Program Codes / Google colab / Jupyter notebook or spyder IDE
+You can find the code for this project in the [Code](./code) folder.
 [Jupyter Notebook](Code/CAPSTONE_ECEDATA_Group3.ipynb)